-- A. All employees and other persons are encouraged to report incidents of sexual misconduct/sexual harassment involving employees, and reports may be made without regard to whether the person reporting is the person alleged to be the victim of alleged sexual misconduct/sexual harassment. - B. All CCSNH/College employees with supervisory or management responsibilities, and individuals designated as Campus Security Authorities under the Clery Act who receive information about possible sexual misconduct/harassment of employees are required to make a report. - C. Reports of sexual misconduct/sexual harassment should be directed to the appropriate Title IX Coordinator and can may be made in person to Dr. Mark Desmarais, White Mountains Community College Title IX Coordinator, in Room 120, or via phone at 603-342-3009, via email at mdesmarais@ccsnh.edu, or via mail at WMCC, 2020 Riverside Drive, Berlin, NH 03570.
-The Title IX Coordinator shall notify the CCSNH Director of Human Resources of the report.

-D. A report of sexual misconduct/sexual harassment may also be made to Campus Security, or local or State police [see section IV.B below for further information].
+- A. All persons are encouraged to report incidents of sexual misconduct/sexual harassment involving students, and reports may be made without regard to whether the person reporting is the person alleged to be the victim of alleged sexual misconduct/sexual harassment. - B. All CCSNH/College employees with supervisory or management responsibilities, and individuals designated as Campus Security Authorities under the Clery Act, who receive information about possible sexual misconduct/harassment of students are required to make a report. - C. Reports of sexual misconduct/sexual harassment should be directed to the appropriate Title IX Coordinator and can may be made in person to Dr. Mark Desmarais, White Mountains Community College Title IX Coordinator, in Room 120, or via phone at 603-342-3009, via email at mdesmarais@ccsnh.edu, or via mail at WMCC, 2020 Riverside Drive, Berlin, NH 03570. - D. A report of sexual misconduct/sexual harassment may also be made to Campus Security, or local or State police [see section V.B below for further information].